pekka1234/ImageGenerator/README.md

 ![Screenshot from 2022-12-18 12-33-40](https://user-images.githubusercontent.com/62663286/208293521-4fa275c7-5595-4cae-9c7c-804ae15338df.png)

-As you can see, it wars the user about the divisibility and asks if the user wanst to continue (0) or not (1).
-If not continuing (1) is selected, it asks to type the order lenght again and if it warns when the user manually typed the order, it asks to manually type it again.
+As you can see, it warns the user about the divisibility and asks if the user wants to continue (0) or not (1).
+If not continuing (1) is selected, it asks to type the order length again and if it warns when the user manually typed the order, it asks to manually type it again.

 ### Image sizes